The best road poems selected by Dr Oliver Tearle

 to be had, with the adversaries goading each other before then finally

 parting, the poets talking heatedly of the incident as they walked.
+Thomas said that the keeper's aggression was unacceptable and that

 something should be done about it.
 Frost's ire peaked as he listened to